How to be a Responsible Tourist

 - Invest in local people – eat in authentic restaurants, hire a local guide, and buy souvenirs crafted by natives.

 - Language – buy a phrase book and perhaps try to learn the basics of the country you are visiting.
-Remember that you are visiting their country; you should never simply expect that everyone speaks English.
+Remember that you are visiting their country; you should never simply expect everyone to speak English.

 - Try something new – try the local cuisine, again do not assume that English food will be readily available.
 The great thing about travelling is experiencing another culture – embrace it!